PRF Therapy

 Your body's own healing capacity, concentrated.

 Platelet-rich fibrin (PRF) is a healing accelerator made from a small sample of your own blood.
-We use it routinely with extractions, implants, and bone grafting — for smoother recovery, better tissue regeneration, and improved outcomes.
+We use it routinely with extractions, implants, and bone grafting, for smoother recovery and better tissue regeneration.

 The basics